 Can’t blame you if this is the first time you’ve heard about Ollo, they’re a relatively new company from Slovenia.
-What caught our eye (and of many others) is that Ollo claim that their S4 and S4r headphones don’t need no digital calibration (the nerve!)!
-Having measured over 2000 headphones, we can say with confidence that there aren’t any headphones which offer a neutral sound throughout the audible frequency range.
-Sennheiser HD650 come very close, but they lack low-end extension and their highs do better with some adjustments.
+What caught our eye (and of many others) is that Ollo claims that their S4 and S4r headphones don’t need no digital calibration (the nerve!)!
+Having measured over 2000 headphones, we can say with confidence that there aren’t any headphones that offer a neutral sound throughout the audible frequency range.
+Sennheiser HD 650 comes very close, but they lack low-end extension and their highs do better with some adjustments.
 Let’s find out whether a newcomer can do what Sennheiser couldn’t!
-After all Oppo did come out of the blue with their stellar PM-3 and outdid just about every closed headphone on the market.
+After all, Oppo did come out of the blue with their stellar PM-3 and outdid just about every closed headphone on the market.

 - Superbly serviceable

 - Cable feels a bit cheap